uhub/awesome-swift/README.md

 * [netguru/roomguru](https://github.com/netguru/roomguru) - Roomguru is an open source Swift app for managing meetings in your busy working day.
 * [liscio/FunctionalDSP](https://github.com/liscio/FunctionalDSP) - An exploration of functional DSP programming ideas in Swift
 * [dparnell/swift-parser-generator](https://github.com/dparnell/swift-parser-generator) - Experimental swift parser generator
-* [dennisweissmann/DeviceKit](https://github.com/dennisweissmann/DeviceKit) - DeviceKit is a value-type replacement of UIDevice.
 * [bradley/iOSSwiftOpenGLCamera](https://github.com/bradley/iOSSwiftOpenGLCamera) - An example app showing how use AVCaptureSession and OpenGL to apply shaders to live video (written in Swift).
 * [TDAbboud/PhotosGalleryApp](https://github.com/TDAbboud/PhotosGalleryApp) - Swift application demonstrating how to use the Photos framework
 * [yusefnapora/ReactiveSwift](https://github.com/yusefnapora/ReactiveSwift) - ReactiveCocoa, Swift, and kittens!